ppbrown/fluxcd-public-demo/README.md

 # Goal
 To allow anyone to point to this repo, and see how Flux CD deploys an application

-# Prerequisites
+# Prerequisites and install steps

-Flux is designed to be CLI based.
+Before you go any further, understnad that Flux is primarily command line (CLI) based.

-(There techinically are GUI wrappers, but at its core, it is CLI, so thats what we will use here)
+There techinically are GUI wrappers for it, but at its core, it is CLI based.
+If that makes you uncomfortable, /This is not the guide you are looking for/

 ## 0. Have a working k8s cluster

-you need to already have "kubectl" installed, and talking to your k8s cluster as admin
+Make sure that you need to already have "kubectl" installed, and talking to your functioning k8s cluster as admin.
+It can be a "cluster" of 1 node, for demo purposes.
+But "kubectl get all" should actually do something useful.

 ## 1. Install the flux CLI